ericbernison/supersteph.github.io/tictac/tictac.md

 # Basics of Tensorflow JS

 ## Introduction
 I had a keras model trained so that it could play tic tac toe.
 However, I wanted to be able to have an online demo so I could show people that I knew tensorflow.
-In this moment, there isn't a lot of ways to convert a model to javascript.
-I decided to try and use tensorflowjs because it seemed like the most easy-to-use way.
+At this moment, there isn't a lot of ways to convert a model so that it can be used javascript.
+I decided to try and use tensorflowjs because it seemed like the most accessible way.
 So I followed the tensorflowjs guide and ran into a whole lot of errors.

 ## Getting model.json
 The first thing you would do is download the tensorflow js converter in pip.